tobna/WTF-Benchmark-Dashboard/README.md

 For the benchmark's code visit [this repository](https://github.com/tobna/WhatTransformerToFavor).

+This implementation was inspired by the [interactive covid dashboard](https://github.com/covid19-dash/covid-dashboard), which is hosted in the same way.

 ## Technical Background
 The website is created using a local [Dash app](https://dash.plot.ly/).
 It can be converted into a static website using a [Makefile](Makefile), as it only uses [clientside callbacks](https://dash.plotly.com/clientside-callbacks).